-1. Discrete-time variables keep their values until these variables are explicitly changed.
-Differentiated variables have der(x) corresponding to the time-derivative of x, and x is continuous, except when

-- 2. At every time instant, during continuous integration and at event instants, the equations express relations between variables which have to be fulfilled concurrently. - 3.
+- 1. Discrete-time variables keep their values until these variables are explicitly changed.
+Differentiated variables have der(x) corresponding to the time-derivative of x, and x is continuous, except when reinit is triggered, see section 8.3.6.
+Variable values can be accessed at any time instant during continuous integration and at event instants. - 2.
+At every time instant, during continuous integration and at event instants, the equations express relations between variables which have to be fulfilled concurrently. - 3.
 Computation and communication at an event instant does not take time.